 - Explain why they should do so or paint a picture of what will happen if the solution is adopted.

-Introduction: Story about worry about gaining weight in college.
+Introduction: Story about worrying about gaining weight in college.

-- The importance of Problem: Give facts about obesity and problems it causes.
+- The importance of Problem: Give facts about obesity and the problems it causes.